rackerlabs/rackspace-how-to/content/cloud-databases/monitoring-cloud-databases-in-the-cloud-control-panel.md

 ### Alarms

-You can set up custom alarms that will trigger notifications when defined criteria are met for monitored metrics.
+You can set up custom alarms that trigger notifications when defined criteria are met for monitored metrics.
 By default Cloud Databases instances have an alarm configured to send an email alert when disk space is low.